Suburban Gastroenterology Office Visit FAQ

 Yes.
 We ask that you brush your teeth the day of your procedure.
 You can use mouthwash but do not swallow any water when rinsing.

-I am currently on my period.
-Can I still have my procedure?
 Yes.
 We ask that you wear a tampon, if you’re able to do so.
 Please call the office if you have any questions.

 Is there a fee if I cancel my procedure or office visit?